 Full Mouth Reconstruction Using Dental Veneers

-If only your front teeth require a little assistance, porcelain dental veneers are a great option that covers your teeth to eliminate any cosmetic flaws that may exist.
-They can also be shaded in a way that blends in seamlessly with your other teeth.
+If only your front teeth require a little assistance, porcelain dental veneers are a great option that covers your teeth to eliminate any cosmetic flaws.
+They can also be shaded to blend in seamlessly with your other teeth.

 Dental veneers in Houston tend to range from $900 up to $2,500 per tooth that will need to have them placed.
-It is more costly than some of the other options, but it is a lot quicker and provides results for the money.
+So it is more costly than some other options, but it is a lot quicker and provides results for the money.

 See Also: Dental Veneers Cost